By Cassie Anderson

 2. Discover cleanse worthy treats to satisfy your cravings

 Admitting my cravings and seeking healthy substitutes ensured I never felt like I was missing out.
 Salted popcorn replaces my potato chip habit, and while the crunch and salt factor is not as satisfying, it does taste like a real treat during the cleanse.
 Dark chocolate is another pleasure I have, and while not loaded, it usually contains refined sugar.
 I found Vivani, a brand of chocolate that is vegan and sweetened with coconut blossom sugar.
 It’s delicious and luxurious, so a square or two was enough to satisfy my cravings.

 If you live with a partner or family members who are not taking part, consider how your cleanse will impact your shared meals.
 There might be days they want pasta or some fresh bread to go with the soup.
 Be ready for these moments by having substitutes for yourself on hand.
 Red lentil pasta and quick oat flatbreads work really well here.
 Communicating your plan for the 40 days and agreeing on how you will share the cooking during this time is key to having them support you – even if they won’t be taking part themselves.

 The rewards of the 40-day cleanse are many and varied for everyone.
 I feel lighter and sleep deeper.
 My creativity and zest for life notch up a level too.
-With many of us living in lockdown or with some restrictions around movement in place, this year feels especially important to take charge of our health and the LKY 40-Day Yogic Cleanse provides a great reset.
 The best thing is, you’re not alone.
 You’ll be sharing the experience with people all around the world, and Lynn will pop up in your inbox each day with tasty recipe ideas and tips to keep you motivated throughout the cleanse.